Provisional Unlawful Presence Waivers

 WHO IS ELIGIBLE FOR A PROVISIONAL UNLAWFUL PRESENCE WAIVER?

-- Be an immediate relative of a U.S. citizen (not a preference category immigrant who has a visa available).
-An immediate relative is a spouse, child or parent of a U.S. citizen;
+- Be an immediate relative of a U.S. citizen (not a preference category immigrant with a visa available).
+An immediate relative is a spouse, child, or parent of a U.S. citizen;

 - Have an approved Form I-130––Petition for Alien Relative––or Form I-360––Petition for Amerasian, Widow(er), or Special Immigrant;